Karuna Therapeutics Announces - GuruFocus.com

-Karuna Therapeutics, Inc. (NASDAQ: KRTX) (“Karuna”), a clinical-stage biopharmaceutical company driven to create and deliver transformative medicines for people living with psychiatric and neurological conditions, today announced the pricing of an upsized underwritten public offering of 3,488,373 shares of its common stock at a public offering price of $215.00 per share.
-The gross proceeds to Karuna from the offering, before deducting the underwriting discounts and commissions and other estimated offering expenses, are expected to be approximately $750.0 million.
-The offering is expected to close on or about August 12, 2022, subject to customary closing conditions.
-All the shares in the offering are being sold by Karuna.
-In addition, Karuna has granted the underwriters a 30-day option to purchase up to an additional 523,255 shares of common stock.
+Karuna Therapeutics, Inc. (NASDAQ: KRTX) (“Karuna”), a clinical-stage biopharmaceutical company driven to create and deliver transformative medicines for people living with psychiatric and neurological conditions, today announced the closing of its previously announced upsized underwritten public offering of 4,011,628 shares of common stock, including the exercise in full by the underwriters of their option to purchase an additional 523,255 shares at the public offering price of $215.00 per share.
+Gross proceeds to Karuna in the offering, before underwriting discounts and estimated expenses of the offering, were approximately $862.5 million.

 Goldman Sachs & Co.
 LLC and J.P.
-Morgan are acting as joint book-running managers for the offering.
-Jefferies is also acting as a book-running manager.
-Stifel, Guggenheim Securities and RBC Capital Markets are acting as lead managers, and JMP Securities, a Citizens Company, and Wedbush PacGrow are acting as co-managers for the offering.
+Morgan acted as joint book-running managers for the offering.
+Jefferies also acted as a book-running manager.
+Stifel, Guggenheim Securities and RBC Capital Markets acted as lead managers, and JMP Securities, a Citizens Company, and Wedbush PacGrow acted as co-managers for the offering.

-The shares are being offered by Karuna pursuant to an effective shelf registration statement that was previously filed with the Securities and Exchange Commission (“SEC”).
-The offering is being made only by means of a written prospectus and prospectus supplement that form a part of the registration statement.
-A preliminary prospectus supplement relating to and describing the terms of the offering has been filed with the SEC and is available on the SEC’s website at www.sec.gov.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities, nor shall there be any offer or sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.